FM-HXR/nebulus/to-do.md

 ### 3rd:

 - [x] Tagging feature for New Topics
-- [ ] Filtered Search Mode for Search Topics page
+- [x] Filtered Search Mode for Search Topics page
   - Full Text (Autocomplete suggestions)
   - Tags (Autocomplete suggestions)
-  - Genre
+  - Category
   - Latest / Oldest
   - Most Viewed
-  - Most Rated
+  - Most Argued
-- [ ] Styling Search Page
+- [x] Styling Search Page
-- [ ] Update ReadMe, learn how to write it effectively on Youtube.
+- [x] Update ReadMe, learn how to write it effectively on Youtube.
-- [ ] Redesign theme starting with topics page and see how it goes.
+- [x] Redesign theme starting with topics page and see how it goes.
   - If it's viable, do it for the rest.
 If not, restore old design.

 ### 3rd

 - [x] Writing Resume (Good enough for assessment)
 - [x] Manage Green Account, create Doda, Type Account.
-- [ ] Apply for 10 companies via Green & others.

 ### 4th~

-- [ ] Instant Filter Buttons / Drop Down Menu of Button (Filters) for Topics, Points & Comments
+- [x] Drop Down Menu of Button (Filters) for Topics, Points & Comments
   - Genre
   - Latest / Oldest
   - Most Viewed